krainboltgreene/baldurs-mouth/README.md

 ## Design

 - Characters have one race, many levels.
+WHAT IF WE TREATED RACE LIKE A 0 LEVEL?!
 - Levels have one class.
 - Scenes have many lines, has and belongs to many characters, has many events
 - Lines have one body.